The Cantos: XLII–LI (The Fifth Decad)

-Canto XLVIII presents more instances of what Pound considers to be usury, some of which display signs of his anti-Semitic position.
-The canto then moves via Montsegur to the village of St-Bertrand-de-Comminges, which stands on the site of the ancient city of Lugdunum Convenarum.
-The destruction of this city represents, for the poet, the treatment of civilisation by those he considers barbarous.
+Canto XLVIII presents a suite of instances of what Pound considers to be the degradation of intelligence and civilisation due to usury.
+At the same time he proposes remedies: travel and exploration, as well as sexual and religious freedom.

+Canto XLIX is a poem of tranquil nature derived from a Chinese picture book that Pound's parents brought with them when they retired to Rapallo.

+Canto L is an investigation of a theory by one of the writers that Pound was in contact with, namely Robert McNair Wilson, a specialist in the life of Napoleon.
+Wilson's idea was that Bonaparte had been a flawed hero who had fought and been crushed by usury.
+The canto actively follows this idea but finds rather that Napoleon did not change the financial arrangements of his day, or had any progressive economic idea.
+Pound also shows how the Rothschild family actively helped the British and Austrian cause against him.

-The a poem is of tranquil nature derived from a Chinese picture book that Pound's parents brought with them when they retired to Rapallo.
-Canto L, which again contains anti-Semitic statements, moves from John Adams to the failure of the Medici bank and more general images of European decay since the time of Napoleon.
-The final canto in this sequence returns to the usura litany of Canto XLV, followed by detailed instructions on making flies for fishing (man in harmony with nature) and ends with a reference to the anti-Venetian League of Cambrai and the first Chinese written characters to appear in the poem, representing the Rectification of Names from the Analects of Confucius (the ideogram representing honesty at the end of Canto XLI was added when The Cantos was published as a single volume).
+The final canto in this sequence returns to the usura litany of Canto XLV, followed by detailed instructions on making flies for fishing (man in harmony with nature) and ends with a reference to the anti-Venetian League of Cambrai.
+They decad ends with the first Chinese written characters to appear in the poem, representing the Rectification of Names from the Analects of Confucius (the ideogram representing honesty at the end of Canto XXXIV was added when The Cantos was published as a single volume).